cubasve/Finesse/README.md

   Class: Income, Expense, Asset, Liability (for easier filtering and better organization)

 - **Add more categories for 'Expenses':**

   - Necessity: Taxes, Housing, Transportation, Food, etc.
   - Emergency: emergency fund of $1,000
   - Investment: Pay yourself first
   - Learning:
   - Fun (Treat yourself)

+- **Edit only 1 entry at a time:**
+  - A user can edit multiple entries in different categories at once, but when the submit button is clicked, it updates the very last entry the user was on